Applications for 2022/23 will open in August 2nd 2021.

 - Researchers who have already begun their projects in the United States or who are planning to depart Israel for the United States before July 2022 are not eligible to apply.

-- The selected candidate must give proof of completion and approval of his or her PhD at least one month prior to the proposed grant start date.
+- The selected candidate must provide proof of completion and approval of his or her PhD at least one month prior to the proposed grant start date.

 - Grant recipients must depart for the United States no later than May 15, 2023.